jms5151/SEI-SEIR_Arboviruses/README.md

 Initial conditions (proportion of population in each compartment): LHS_inputs.csv <br />
 Posterior distribution of c, T0, Tmax for temperature-dependent traits: Random_sample_of_posterior_traits.csv

+# simulations
+A single codes is provided to run each model with appropriate data.

 # analyses
 Compare model output with observational data: correlation_sign_test_anova.R <br />
 Classification and regression tree model with z-score scores and different climate metrics: CART_model.R